Farama-Foundation/PettingZoo/docs/classic/rps.md

 #### Expanded Game

-If more action pairs are added to the game of Rock, Paper, Scissors, the observation is still the last opponent action and its space is a scalar with 4 + (2 * n) possible values, where n is the number of additional action pairs.
-The observation will as well be None until both players have acted and the largest possible scalar value for the space, 4 + (2 * n), represents no action taken yet.
-The additional actions are encoded in increasing order starting from the Scissors action.
-If only one additional action pair is required the game is expanded to Rock, Paper, Scissors, Lizard, Spock.
-The following table shows an example of an observation space with 2 additional action pairs.
+If the number of actions required in the game is greater than 3, the observation is still the last opponent action and its space is a scalar with 1 + n possible values, where n is the number of actions.
+The observation will as well be None until both players have acted and the largest possible scalar value for the space, 1 + n, represents no action taken yet.
+The additional actions are encoded in increasing order starting from the 0 Rock action.
+If 5 actions are required the game is expanded to Rock, Paper, Scissors, Lizard, Spock.
+The following table shows an example of an observation space with 7 possible actions.

 | Value  |  Observation |
 | :----: | :---------:  |